Russia takes losses in failed river crossing, officials say

 The Ukrainian military chief for the Luhansk region of the Donbas said Friday that Russian forces opened fire 31 times on residential areas the day before, destroying dozens of homes, notably in Hirske and Popasnianska villages, and a bridge in Rubizhne.

-In the south, Ukrainian officials claimed another success in the Black Sea, saying their forces took out another Russian ship, though there was no confirmation from Russia and no casualties were reported.
+In the south, Ukrainian officials claimed another success in the Black Sea, saying their forces took out a Russian logistics ship that was trying to deliver an anti-aircraft system.
+Though there was no confirmation from Russia, and no casualties were reported.

-The Vsevolod Bobrov logistics ship was badly damaged but not thought to have sunk when it was struck while trying to deliver an anti-aircraft system to Snake Island, said Oleksiy Arestovych, a Ukrainian presidential adviser.

-In April, Ukraine sank the Moskva, a guided missile cruiser that was the flagship of Russia’s Black Sea fleet.
-In March it destroyed a landing ship.
+In the ruined southern port of Mariupol, Ukrainian fighters holed up in a steel plant faced continued Russian attacks on the last stronghold of resistance in the city.
+Sviatoslav Palamar, deputy commander of Ukraine’s Azov Regiment, said his troops will hold out “as long as they can” despite shortages of ammunition, food, water and medicine.

-Justin Crump, a former British tank commander who is now a security consultant, said Moscow’s losses have forced it to downsize its objectives.
-He said the Russians have had to use hastily patched-together units that haven’t trained together and are thus less effective.
+Justin Crump, a former British tank commander who is now a security consultant, said Moscow’s losses have forced it to downsize its objectives in Ukraine.
+He said the Russians have had to use hastily patched-together units that haven’t trained together.

 “This is not going to be quick.
 So we’re settled in for a summer of fighting at least.
 I think the Russian side is very clear that this is going to take a long time,” he said.